First of all…

 Of course, you have to pay attention to copyright infringement – that’s something you don’t want to mess with.

-Here’s the thing: even when you use Creative Commons images, you don’t really know the origins of the image.
+Here’s the thing: even when you use Creative Commons images, you don’t really know the origins of an image.

 What if someone finds a cool image somewhere online, uploads it to their Flickr account, and lo and behold, the image shows up under Creative Commons, yet it was copyrighted by the original creator?